Guide

 • Assam, Meghalaya, Manipur, Tripura, Jharkhand, Sikkim: PT applies with varying slabs

 Exact slabs within each state vary by income bracket.
-Check your state's PT schedule for the current year.
+Check your state's current PT schedule for the precise amounts.

 03

-If you are a business owner in a PT state with salaried staff, you typically need two separate registrations - not one.
+In a PT state with salaried staff, you typically need two separate registrations.

-• PTEC (Professional Tax Enrollment Certificate): This is for you - the business owner, proprietor, partner, or director.
+• PTEC (Professional Tax Enrollment Certificate): For you - the business owner, proprietor, partner, or director.
 You pay PT on yourself.

-• PTRC (Professional Tax Registration Certificate): This is what lets you deduct PT from your employees' salaries and deposit it with the state government.
+• PTRC (Professional Tax Registration Certificate): Authorises you to deduct PT from your employees' salaries and deposit it with the state government.
 Without this, you are not authorised to make those deductions or remittances.

-• Filing frequency (monthly, quarterly, or annual) and due dates vary by state - check the rules for your specific state.
+• Filing frequency (monthly, quarterly, or annual) and due dates vary by state.

 04